lfn-cnti/bestpractices/use-case/0003-UC-stateful-cnf/README.md

 ## Involved processes

-> Please uncomment and/or add key processes that are involved in the use case you are presenting.
-This helps actors to decide if the use case is relevant for them or not.

-- [ ] Development
-- [ ] Deployment
 - [X] System integration
   - The collaboration of the Stateful CNF with other CNFs, examples:
     - The 5G network elements that precede the Stateful CNF
     - The external systems that consume the event stream
 - [X] Network integration
   - The Stateful CNF communicates with the wider network in real-time
-- [ ] Lifecycle management
-- [ ] Operations

 ## Involved actors / personas

-> List main actors / personas involved in the use case.
-For example:

 - The Subscriber whose state is maintained by the Stateful CNF
 - The Business Owner that is providing service using the CNF